genesiscommunitysuccess/docs/versioned_docs/version-2022.3/01_getting-started/10_web-training/04_web-training-day4.md

 Additionally, register your own design system called **ui-training** and a new component `<ui-training-text-field>` whose font color is blue.
 Use this component in the order screen.

 :::tip
-Remember we already provided you a folder with the main components (*client\web\src\_ui-training-design-system*), so you need to select the required ones and customize them.
+Remember, we already provided you a folder with the main components (**client\web\src\_ui-training-design-system**), so you need to select the required ones and customize them.

 To register your own design system name, you have to edit the file *client\web\src\_ui-training-design-system\provide-design-system.ts* and then change the attribute **provideDesignSystem.prefix**.
 Thus, the components will get the defined prefix to declare (e.g. *ui-training*-text-field, *ui-training*-text-field, and so on).